MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## PIM (Privileged Identity Management)

-These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management), this won't be sufficient to run the CoE Starter Kit.
+These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management), temporary access won't be sufficient to run the CoE Starter Kit.

 ## Monitoring cloud flow runs